TREASURIES-10-year yields hold below Oct highs, Jackson Hole next Fed focus

 The Bank of Japan’s slow move away from ultra easy policy is also raising concerns that U.S. debt will be less attractive to Japanese investors after adjusting for foreign exchange moves, as Japanese bond yields rise.

-The next Fed focus will be the Federal Reserve Bank of Kansas City’s annual symposium in Jackson Hole, Wyo., between Aug.
-24 and Aug.
-26.
+Comments by Fed Chair Jerome Powell at the Federal Reserve Bank of Kansas City’s annual symposium in Jackson Hole, Wyo., will next be evaluated for any new rate clues.

 The Fed’s Sept.
 19-20 meeting will also give new interest rate clues as Fed officials will update their interest rate projections for the coming quarters.